arucard21/Simple_video_search/README.md

 # Simple Video Search
 A simple system that allows searching for videos from the Youtube-8M dataset based on their similarity to a provided video.

+Note -> This branch is only for Windows.

 ## Preparation
 In order to make the system work, 2 additional directories have to be added to the root of the application: